-The School Nurse, Mrs Sam Holliday, is available to see your daughter throughout the school day for assistance if she is ill or to talk about medical and emotional issues.
+The School Nurse is available to see your child throughout the school day for assistance if they are ill or to talk about medical and emotional issues.
 Support is offered to promote a healthy balance between academic and co-curricular activities.